KCCPMG/capstone-2-xkcd-viewer/journal.md

 I now need to review express-jobly and perhaps other projects to see how to corretly model and seed this with pg and sql.

+## December 10, 12:55 PM

+Though I have some cleanup to do, I have set up my config.js file, my db.js file, and my seed.js file to seed my test database.
+My next step will be to set up my models with the following methods

+Comic
+-getComic
+-addComic

+User
+-signup
+-authenticate
+-editUser

+Upvote
+-addUpvote
+-removeUpvote

+Favorite
+-addFavorite
+-removeFavorite